emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 Integers and floating point values can be passed as is.
 Pointers are simply integers in the generated code.

+.. note:: Since ``long long`` variables are 64 bits long, they can not be represented in JavaScript.
+For this reason if function in C/C++ code receives ``long long`` parameter, Emscripten will emit 2 parameters to represent it, for lower and higher 32 bits accordingly.

 Strings in JavaScript must be converted to pointers for compiled code — the relevant function is :js:func:`Pointer_stringify`, which given a pointer returns a JavaScript string.
 Converting a JavaScript